mdfnam/QnA/Ism as a Noun.md

   <img src="https://github.com/mdfnam/QnA/assets/156814846/529dfc11-d675-4d18-abdc-8df61fd7b458" width="430">
 </p>

-**Note:** When discussing the word "Allah", it is important to use 'The Word Allah' for being respectful as we are discussing the word "Allah", not addressing Allah (SWT) Himself.
+**Note:** When discussing the word "Allah", it is important to use the phrase 'The Word Allah' to be respectful, as we are referring to the word rather than addressing Allah (Subhanahu wa Ta'ala) himself.
+Therefore, we state here that 'The word Allah is a proper noun'.

 ## Collective Nouns
 - **Definition:** Collective nouns refer to groups of people, animals, or things as a single entity.
 They used to represent a collection or gathering of individuals.